 - Reduce exposure to chemicals and water: Excessive water and chemicals in soaps, detergents, nail polish removers, etc., can damage nails.
 Wear a glove whenever you can to protect your nails.

-Let your nails breathe
+Let your nails breathe to avoid curling

 Back-to-back gel and acrylic manicures, fake nails applications, or nail polish can leave toxic chemical residue on your nails.
 Every once in a while, let your nails be bare so they can recover and heal.

 Having said this, if the reason for your curved nails is an underlying health issue like the ones mentioned above, it is best to not self-medicate or self-treat.
 Instead, you should see a doctor at your earliest convinience and take the prescribed course of medicines and treatment as recommended by the professional.

 What can I use for healthy nails and prevent fingernails curling?

 Here are some products that can help you keep your nails healthy:

 - Castor Essential Oil: Castor oil is a must-have in every skin or hair care routine.
 It also provides numerous benefits to your nails.

 - Basil Essential Oil: Besides a pleasant aroma, basil essential oil has many healing and nourishing properties that can help your nails recover from infections and dryness.

 - Eucalyptus Essential Oil: Eucalyptus essential oil can be used to reduce the damage caused to your nails and promote good health in general.